Attorneys

 William C. Chapman

-William C. Chapman was born in Easton, Maryland in 1976 and has resided in Talbot County for most of his life.
-Will received his undergraduate degree in Journalism from the University of Maryland and, prior to obtaining his Juris Doctorate, covered sports across the Mid-Shore for many years as a staff writer and editor at The Star Democrat.
+William C. Chapman was born in Easton and has lived in Talbot County most of his life.
+Will received his undergraduate degree in Journalism from the University of Maryland and covered sports across the Mid-Shore and beyond for many years before obtaining his law degree.
 He graduated Magna Cum Laude from the University of Baltimore School of Law in 2014, where he served as a student attorney with the school’s Bronfein Family Law Clinic and earned induction into the Heuisler Honor Society.
-Will’s broad general practice includes family law and civil litigation, municipal law, zoning and other areas.
+Will’s broad general practice includes domestic cases, guardianships and other civil litigation, estate planning and administration, municipal representation and real estate matters.
+He is the proud father of Liam and Virginia and in his free time enjoys log canoe racing and digging through newspaper archives.

 Of Counsel